 In June, 2002, the FASB issued Statement No. 146, Accounting for Costs Associated with Exit or Disposal Activities.
 Statement No. 146 addresses financial accounting and reporting for costs associated with exit or disposal activities and nullifies Emerging Issues Task Force Issue No. 94-3.
-The adoption of Statement No. 146 is effective for exit or disposal activities that are initiated after December 31, 2002, including Cohu's recently announced Columbus, Ohio and Littleton, Massachusetts facilities consolidations.
+The adoption of Statement No. 146 is effective for exit or disposal activities that are initiated after December 31, 2002, including Cohu's recent Columbus, Ohio and Littleton, Massachusetts's facilities consolidations.

 In November, 2002, the FASB Emerging Issues Task Force ("EITF") reached a consensus on Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
 EITF Issue No. 00-21 provides guidance on how to account for arrangements that involve the delivery or performance of multiple products, services and/or rights to use assets.
-The provisions of EITF Issue No. 00-21 will apply to revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
-The Company is currently evaluating the effect that the adoption of EITF Issue No. 00-21 will have on its results of operations and financial condition.
+The provisions of EITF Issue No. 00-21 apply to revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
+The adoption of EITF Issue No. 00-21 did not have a material effect on our results of operations and financial condition.

 In January, 2003, the FASB issued FASB Interpretation No. 46 ("FIN 46"), Consolidation of Variable Interest Entities, an interpretation of ARB No. 51.
 FIN 46 provides guidance on: 1) the identification of entities for which control is achieved through means other than through voting rights, known as "variable interest entities" ("VIEs"); and 2) which business enterprise is the primary beneficiary and when it should consolidate the VIE.
 This new model for consolidation applies to entities: 1) where the equity investors (if any) do not have a controlling financial interest; or 2) whose equity investment at risk is insufficient to finance that entity's activities without receiving additional subordinated financial support from other parties.
 In addition, FIN 46 requires that both the primary beneficiary and all other enterprises with a significant variable interest in a VIE make additional disclosures.
 FIN 46 is effective for all new VIEs created or acquired after January 31, 2003.
-For VIEs created or acquired prior to February 1, 2003, the provisions of FIN 46 must be applied no later than the beginning of the first interim or annual reporting period beginning after June 15, 2003.
+For VIEs created or acquired prior to February 1, 2003, the provisions of FIN 46 must be applied no later than the end of periods ending after December 15, 2003.
 Certain disclosures are effective immediately.
-Cohu is in the process of assessing the effect of FIN 46.
+The adoption of FIN 46 is not expected to effect our results of operations or financial condition.

 In April, 2003, the FASB issued Statement No. 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities.
 This statement provides clarification on the financial accounting and reporting of derivative instruments and hedging activities and requires contracts with similar characteristics to be accounted for on a comparable basis.
-Cohu is in the process of assessing the effect of No.149 and does not expect the adoption of it, which will be effective for contracts entered into or modified after June 30, 2003, to have a material effect on its financial condition or results of operations.
+The adoption of No. 149, which is be effective for contracts entered into or modified after June 30, 2003, had no material effect on our financial condition or results of operations.

 In May, 2003, the FASB issued Statement No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity.
 This statement establishes standards on the classification and measurement of financial instruments with characteristics of both liabilities and equity and is effective for financial instruments entered into or modified after May 31, 2003.
-Cohu does not expect the implementation of this pronouncement to have a material effect on its financial condition or results of operations.
+The implementation of this pronouncement had no material effect on Cohu's financial condition or results of operations.